 - 13. Persons Bound by Protective Order.
 This Order will take effect when entered and is binding upon all counsel of record and their law firms, the parties, and persons made subject to this Order by its terms. - 14.
 Jurisdiction.
 The court's jurisdiction to enforce the provisions of this Order will terminate on the final disposition of this case.
 But a party may file a motion to seek leave to reopen the case to enforce the provisions of this Order. - 15.
+Applicability to Parties Later Joined.
+If additional persons or entities become parties to this lawsuit, they must not be given access to any Confidential Information until they execute and file with the court their written agreement to be bound by the provisions of this Order. - 16.
 Protections Extended to Third-Party's Confidential Information.
-The parties agree to extend the provisions of this Protective Order to Confidential Information produced in this case by third parties, if timely requested by the third party. - 16.
+The parties agree to extend the provisions of this Protective Order to Confidential Information produced in this case by third parties, if timely requested by the third party. - 17.
 Confidential Information Subpoenaed or Ordered Produced in Other Litigation.
 If a receiving party is served with a subpoena or an order issued in other litigation that would compel disclosure of any material or document designated in this action as Confidential Information, the receiving party must so notify the designating party, in writing, immediately and in no event more than three business days after receiving the subpoena or order.
 Such notification must include a copy of the subpoena or court order.